SAO/NASA ADS -> Help -> Understanding the Results

 Scanned versions of PASP articles prior to 1998 are freely available from the ADS, by following the "G" link to our online version.

-HTML and PDF versions of MNRAS articles from late 1998 are provided by Blackwell Science Ltd. to institutional and individual subscribers of the MNRAS.
-Access is provided for registered sites who have subscriptions to the printed version of the journal.
-For more information, contact firstname.lastname@example.org
+HTML and PDF versions of MNRAS articles from late 1998 are provided by Oxford University Press to institutional and individual subscribers of the MNRAS.
+Articles older than three years are freely accessible to the public.
+For more information and help please contact OUP's customer service.

 Scanned versions of MNRAS which are more than two years old are freely available from the ADS, by following the "G" link to our online version.